CircuitVerse/Blog/content/posts/Arnab_Das_GSoC_final_report.md

 With the conversion of the simulator to Vue.js & TypeScript lots of bugs were introduced and the old methods (such as DOM manipulation for ui changes & simulator logics) were not working, for this new methods based on Vue & es6 js were used.
 To talk about some of the major are:

-1. moving the tab related data (eg. tabs info, active tabs etc) to be stored on Pinia Store.
+1. moving the tab related data (e.g. tabs info, active tabs etc.) to be stored on Pinia Store.
 2. Using Vue methods for tabs loading and switching.
-3. Removal of most of SetInterval (which made the simulator slower) with vue.js watch and computed methods.
+3. Removal of most of SetInterval (which made the simulator slower) with Vue.js watch and computed methods.
 4. Saving all user Info & project related information in Pinia Store.
 5. Removal most DOM manipulation with Vue methods.
 6. Simulator crash on switching to layout mode.